Revolutionizing Database Q&A with Large Language Models: Comprehensive Benchmark and Evaluation

 \subsection{Product-Specific \qa}

-Constructing product-specific \qa pairs from online sources can be problematic.
-Because most DBMS products are constantly being updated, online queries can be outdated, and the accepted answers can be unreliable and inaccurate.
-Thus, it is important to ground the LLM on an external knowledge source, e.g., a certain product manual.
-We construct the product-specific \qa pairs via the workflow illustrated in Figure~\ref{fig:productbench}.
+Constructing product-specific \qa pairs from online sources can be problematic because it is impossible to tell whether the online answers are based on a particular product documentation and even locate the product documentation as a ground-truth for evaluation.
+Thus, we construct the product-specific \qa pairs via the workflow illustrated in Figure~\ref{fig:productbench}.

 \textbf{Step 1: Pre-processing Manuals}.
-Most product manual documents are too lengthy for LLMs to comprehend and generate sufficiently questions.
-Thus, for each product manual to be pre-processed, we segment the documents, each segment contains complete paragraphs while not exceeding 8,000 tokens.
+Most product manuals are too lengthy for LLMs to comprehend.
+Thus, we pre-process each product manual, i.e., we segment the documents, where each segment contains complete paragraphs while not exceeding 8,000 tokens.
 This segmentation allows LLMs to process the documents at a finer granularity, thereby generating more detailed and comprehensive \qa.

 \textbf{Step 2: \qa Generating}.
-To reduce manual efforts, we use LLM to generate several \qa pairs on each document segment.
-The challenge is, directly instructing the LLM to generate \qa often results in low-quality outcomes.
-Specifically, the generated questions can overly focus on minor details of the text while neglecting the main points of the given document segment, the answers can be overly concise, and the QA pairs can be repetitive, lacking diverse coverage.
-Therefore, we propose a novel prompt chain to generate \qa.
-As shown in Figure~\ref{fig:productbench}, the prompt chain first requires LLM to summarize the document segment's key points.
-Then, the prompt chain demands LLM to generate a question for each key point that can be answered based on the document segment.
-Next, the prompt chain asks LLM to produce a detailed, user-friendly answer for each question.
+To reduce manual efforts, we use LLMs to generate several \qa pairs on each document segment.
+The challenge is, directly instructing the LLM to generate \qa results in low-quality outcomes.
+Specifically, the generated questions can overly focus on minor details while neglecting the main points of the given document segment, the answers can be too concise, and the QA pairs can be repetitive, lacking a diverse coverage of possible topics.
+Thus, we propose a novel prompt chain to generate \qa.
+As shown in Figure~\ref{fig:productbench}, the prompt chain first requires LLMs to summarize the document segment's key points.
+Then, the prompt chain demands LLMs to generate a question for each key point that can be answered based on the document segment.
+Finally, the prompt chain asks LLMs to produce a detailed, user-friendly answer.